-Dashlane is also quick to stress that the company does not benefit from user data.
+Dashlane also quickly stresses that the company does not benefit from user data.
 It can’t.
 Dashlane’s technology is set up so that no one at the company can see any of the data it saves.

 Dashlane’s Apps for Android and iOS

 Dashlane has mobile applications for iOS and Android, as should any competent password manager.
 Everything went smoothly while testing on Android.
-After logging in, the software promptly downloaded everything in our test account, and autofill started working straight away.
+After logging in, the software promptly downloaded everything into our test account, and autofill started immediately.

 The mobile apps’ main function is autofill.
 However, Dashlane also incorporates most of the desktop application’s capabilities.
-The password health screen, as well as dark web surveillance and VPN, are available on mobile.
+The password health screen, dark web surveillance, and VPN are available on mobile.
 When writing, the mobile app contains more functions than the online app.

 Obtaining Emergency Access

 What happens if you’re hit by a bus tomorrow?
 Will your heirs pull out their hair trying to find out how to get into your accounts?
-Dashlane’s emergency contact function assures that your digital legacy is passed on after you die, and it doesn’t require probate.
+Dashlane’s emergency contact function assures that your digital legacy is passed on after you die and doesn’t require probate.

 Setting up an emergency contact to inherit your credentials is similar to sharing a single password, except that you can establish a time limit for full access.
 You can react to the notification email to refuse access if your heir tries to gain your credentials while you’re still above ground.
 After that, you should search for a more reliable successor.